 - clear directions to request emergency assistance.

-Our first aid kits contain more than 150 items; you can also add specialised components such as our disposable N95 dust masks, which are designed to meet the needs of various concerns — such as offices where there is a risk of chemical exposure.
+Our first aid kits contain more than 150 items; you can also add specialized components such as our disposable N95 dust masks, which are designed to meet the needs of various concerns — such as offices where there is a risk of chemical exposure.

 The emergency office kits should not be tossed into the closet and left there until there is an emergency or used without restocking the medical supplies.